qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 Locales are managed via our [Crowdin](https://crowdin.com/project/gitea).
 You can override a locale by placing an altered locale file in `$GITEA_CUSTOM/options/locale`.
-Gitea's default locale files can be found in the [`options/locale`](https://github.com/go-gitea/gitea/tree/main/options/locale) source folder and these should be used as examples for your changes.
+RIA Hub's default locale files can be found in the [`options/locale`](https://github.com/go-gitea/gitea/tree/main/options/locale) source folder and these should be used as examples for your changes.

 To add a completely new locale, as well as placing the file in the above location, you will need to add the new lang and name to the `[i18n]` section in your `app.ini`.
-Keep in mind that Gitea will use those settings as **overrides**, so if you want to keep the other languages as well you will need to copy/paste the default values and add your own to them.
+Keep in mind that RIA Hub will use those settings as **overrides**, so if you want to keep the other languages as well you will need to copy/paste the default values and add your own to them.

 ```
 [i18n]